GIGA-XR/5025231073_Assignment_1/README.md

 ## Figure credits

 - Fig. 1 — [XREAL One Pro hardware components.]
-- Fig. 2 — [ ]
+- Fig. 2 — [XREAL One Pro system architecture & data flow diagram.]
-- Fig. 3 — [ ]
+- Fig. 3 — [XREAL One Pro physical control layout on the right temple arm.]

 ## AI-assistance disclosure

-**What I used, and for what.** [Name the tools and the tasks — e.g. "Claude to tighten the prose in §2; all sources located and read by me."
-If you used none, write "None."]
+**What I used, and for what.** I used Gemini to help with citation format, discuss technical concepts I found difficult to understand, and clarify some information from the device documentation.
+I used these discussions to support my understanding, but I independently checked the relevant information against the original sources and made the final decisions about what claims to include.

 ### What I disagreed with my AI assistant about